ACoAs being ‘RIGHT’ (Part 2)

 • need the world to revolve around them

-• may push their good info from ‘good intentions’, without considering that they’re boundary invading, discrediting another’s process & being arrogant (“others NEED me”)
+• may push good info from ‘good intentions’, without considering that they’re discrediting another’s process, boundary invading, & being arrogant (“others NEED me”)

-• regard other people’s ideas or viewpoints as inferior or worthless, often losing out on wonderful opportunities & relationships
+• regard others’ ideas or viewpoints as inferior or worthless, often losing out on new info, & wonderful opportunities or relationships.

 NEXT: Being Right (Part 3a)